dotnet/samples/core/interop/source-generation/ComWrappersGeneration/README.md

 ### NativeAOT

 Build the Native AOT binaries by running `dotnet publish -r <RID>` where `<RID>` is the RuntimeIdentifier for your OS, for example `win-x64`.
 The projects will copy the binaries to the `OutputFiles\` directory.
 After publishing, use `regsvr32.exe` to register `Server.dll` with COM by running run `regsvr32.exe .\OutputFiles\Server\Server.dll`.
 Then, run the client application `.\OutputFiles\Client\Client.exe` and observe the output as it activates and uses a COM instance from `Server.dll`.
-When you are finished, unregister the server by running `regsvr32.exe .\OutputFiles\Server\Server.dll`.
+When you are finished, unregister the server by running `regsvr32.exe /u .\OutputFiles\Server\Server.dll`.

 ### CoreCLR

 Build the projects by running `dotnet publish`.
 The projects will copy the binaries to the `OutputFiles\` directory.
-After publishing, use `regsvr32.exe` to register the native binary produced by DNNE, `ServerNE.dll` by running `regsvr32.exe .\OutputFiles\Server\ServerNE.dll`. `ServerNE.dll` will start the .NET runtime and call the exported methods in the managed `Server.dll` which register the server with COM.
+After publishing, use `regsvr32.exe` to register the native binary produced by DNNE, `ServerNE.dll`, by running `regsvr32.exe .\OutputFiles\Server\ServerNE.dll`. `ServerNE.dll` will start the .NET runtime and call the exported methods in the managed `Server.dll` which register the server with COM.
 Then, run the client application `.\OutputFiles\Client\Client.exe` and observe the output as it activates and uses a COM instance from `ServerNE.dll`.
-When you are finished, unregister the server by running `regsvr32.exe .\OutputFiles\Server\ServerNE.dll`.
+When you are finished, unregister the server by running `regsvr32.exe /u .\OutputFiles\Server\ServerNE.dll`.

 ## See also